debdevops/servicehub/docs/COMPREHENSIVE-GUIDE.md

    ```
    - **Purpose**: Move a message from one queue to another
    - **How it works**:
-     1. Receive message by sequence number (removes from source)
+     1. Receive the source message in `PeekLock` mode (makes it invisible but doesn't delete).
-     2. Create new message with same body/properties
+     2. Create and send a new message with the same body/properties to the target queue.
-     3. Send to target queue
+     3. If the send is successful, `Complete` the original message to delete it.
-     4. Complete the receive operation
+     4. If the send fails, `Abandon` the original message so it reappears in the source queue.
-   - **Transactional**: Ensures message isn't lost if send fails
+   - **Resilient (At-Least-Once)**: This pattern guarantees the message is not lost, even if the application crashes mid-operation.
+It is not a distributed transaction, but a highly reliable resiliency pattern.

 3. **SendMessageAsync**
    ```csharp